 It all began with a discovery: a nickel deposit on the island of Halmahera, in the northern reaches of the Maluku archipelago in Indonesia.
 The site, believed to be one of the largest in the world, attracted the attention of Eramet, which decided to acquire the deposit.
 It was purchased in 2006 from Weda Bay Capitals, Inc., the Canadian company that owned the site.

 Thus began a long period of preliminary analysis.
 This immense task confirmed expectations: in fact, the total estimate for the deposit doubled, from 4 to 9.3 million tons of nickel content.
 This was nothing less than the largest unexploited nickel deposit in the world.
 The contract, which provides for a 30-year production period, may be renewed twice, for a period of 10 years.
 At the time, the economic crisis was in full force, with the mining industry feeling the effects as nickel and manganese prices dropped.
 In 2013, the Weda Bay project experienced a fall in activity, and when Mitsubishi, Eramet's partner, decided to withdraw from the project, it was time to find a new ally.

 A critical partnership

-This is the expected annual yield, including 13,000 tons for Eramet, which will handle its commercialization.
+that is the amount of nickel content that is expected to be produced by 2021, including 13,000 tons for Eramet, which will handle its commercialization.